The Martial Compendium 5E

 List of Maneuvers

 The following section contains a list of all maneuvers.
 Maneuvers belong to the Brutal, Martial, Cunning or Warcry groups.
 Different classes have access to different maneuver groups.
-The DC for Brutal maneuvers is determined using Strength, while Martial use the same as modifier as used for the attack, and Cunning use Dexterity.
+The DC for Brutal maneuvers is determined using Strength, Martial use the same as modifier as was used for the attack, while Cunning always use Dexterity.
 The three basic types of maneuvers are counters, stratagems and strikes.

 To initiate a maneuver, you must be proficient with any weapon used as part of it.
-All maneuvers require at least one superiority die to initiate.
+All maneuvers require at least one Stamina to initiate.

 Art: WallpaperFlare